Ankr-network/ankrctl/README.md

   -u, --hub-url string        Override default Ankr Hub endpoint -h, --help                  help for akrctl

-Use "akrctl [command] --help" for more information about a command.
+Use `akrctl [command] --help` for more information about a command.
 ```

 ## Installing `akrctl`